 While RS-232 cables can support up to 9 conductors (think of the traditional DB-9 connector with 9-pins), RS-232 generally uses 3 conductors: transmit (TX), receive (RX), and ground (Gnd).
 This corresponds to pins 2, 3 and 5 on a DB-9.
 There may be other conductors required, consult with the device manufacturer's manual to be sure.

 Ground will always connect to ground on both ends.
-The other 2 conductors are crossed over, meaning that TX goes to RX, and RX to TX.
+The other 2 conductors may either be straight through (TX to TX, RX to RX), or crossover (TX to RX, RX to TX).

 Physical connectors can also vary, you will typically find DB-9, TRS (tip, ring, sleeve; like a 3.5mm headphone connector), a Euroblock-type connector (commonly referred to as a Phoenix connector), or possibly other proprietary connectors.
 All connectors will typically be male, but DB-9 connectors can potentially be male or female.
 As you can imagine, this often leads to cabling headaches if you are on site and do not have the proper cable or adapters.